 The argumentation of the interview becomes completely inconsistent when it comes to the “how” of a homeopathic treatment approach, because there the disagreement of the homeopathic scene – and thus its irrelevance – becomes clear.
 The process of finding the so-called “genius epidemicus” (the search for the typifying characteristics of an epidemic in the absence of previously known symptoms) described in Samuel Hahnemann’s “Organon der Heilkunst” is rejected by the interviewee.
 This leads to the question of how this is to be reconciled with the fact that since the beginning of the corona crisis in homeopathy the search for the “genius epidemicus” has always been invoked as “the” approach to solving Hahnemann’s doctrine; the Central Association of Homeopathic Physicians itself also did this in one of its publications.
 There are homeopaths who even believe that they have found what they were looking for.

 Both positions are nothing more than a vain effort to discuss refuted ideas of the pre-scientific era.
-Hahnemann’s text makes it easy to show that he did not even equated the term “epidemic” with a spread of infectious agents when he develeoped the idea of a “genius epidemicus”.
+It is easy to demonstrate from Hahnemann’s text that in the idea of a “genius epidemicus” he did not even assume the concept of “epidemics” to mean the spread of infections, quite differently from the way we inevitably associate this today.
 Viruses and bacteria were not known to him.
 In any case, no medical relevance can be ascribed to any position of this homeopathy-internal dissent.

 Rather, the mere fact that this dissent exists at all is proof of the inconsistency and medical irrelevance of the claim that homeopathy can contribute to the treatment of Covid-19 disease.
 A dissent on such fundamental questions is devastating for a method that claims relevance in everyday medical practice.
 Here we meet speculations about 19th century thought processes that have been rendered irrelevant by a multitude of long-established scientific findings.
 It must be seen as astonishing how academically trained physicians can feel at the same time committed to both scientific criteria and such outdated patterns of thought.